prody/ProDy/docs/index.rst

 .. only:: rtd

-    This is a partial copy of IPython documentation, please visit `ProDy official documentation <http://prody.csb.pitt.edu>`_.
+    This is a partial copy of ProDy documentation, please visit `ProDy official documentation <http://prody.csb.pitt.edu>`_.